forestryio/forestry.io/hugo/content/blog/image-handling-with-forestry-s3-and-imgix.md

 ![](/uploads/2019/01/dragndrop.png)

 With S3 support you can now store your images outside of your repo and take control of your image handling.
-S3 Buckets are widely supported and therefore open up opportunities to add an image manipulation service of your choice.
-Popular solutions include [imgix](https://docs.imgix.com/setup/quick-start) and [Serverless-Image-Handler](https://aws.amazon.com/answers/web-applications/serverless-image-handler/).
+S3 Buckets are widely supported and therefore allow you to add additional services for your images.
+A popular choice is the image delivery and manipulation service [imgix](https://docs.imgix.com/setup/quick-start) (or AWS' [Serverless-Image-Handler](https://aws.amazon.com/answers/web-applications/serverless-image-handler/)), try it out and let us know what you think.

 ![](/uploads/2019/01/manipulations-2.png)